-Academic misconduct is anything which is against the rules which govern the assessment of work and includes things like plagiarism, commissioning and collusion.
+Academic misconduct is anything that is against the rules which govern the assessment of work and includes things like plagiarism, commissioning and collusion.

 A summary of the types of assessment offence this might include are: